 Originally from Kolkata, India, Yamir is currently pursuing a major in Computer Science at the University of Pennsylvania.
 After failing to make his millions by simply hodl'ing cryptocurrency, Yamir decided that if he couldn’t beat ‘em, he would join ‘em; thus began his nosedive into the blockchain space.
 With his specific interest and experience in Machine Learning, Yamir is helping Topl to implement the Divine Information Markets and is a key part of the team's efforts to create the first ever market-based risk analysis platform.

 Alex Bruns is currently attending the University of Minnesota.
 He is pursuing a Computer Science and Product Design double major.
 He's been involved with blockchain technology since 2016 and is passionate about distributed exchange technology and its ability to allow cryptocurrencies to fully recognize their potential.
-Alex is currently a part-time blockchain engineering intern for Topl, but plans to come onboard full time in the coming months.
+Alex is currently a full-time blockchain engineer for Topl, working locally in Austin Texas.

 Paige Is in her fourth year at Texas A&M, pursuing an Economics Major.
 Although new to the blockchain space, she’s excited to see how the technology will continue to change the way things have traditionally been done, especially how it will promote a positive social impact worldwide.
 When Paige isn’t working, she can most typically be found at a coffee shop, crying her way through calculus homework.